cavo789/blog/blog/2023/11/03/docker-volume/index.md

 tags: [docker]
 enableComments: true
 ---
-# Share data between your running Docker container and your computer

 ![Share data between your running Docker container and your computer](./images/header.jpg)

 > If you don't have Docker yet, please consult my [Install Docker and play with PHP](/blog/install-docker) post first.